Trevin07/Trevin07/README.md

 ### I'm Trevin Rodrigo!
 ---

-I'm a student at the University of Colombo,
-pursuing a degree in Industrial Statistics and Mathematical Finance.
+Pursuing a degree in Industrial Statistics and Mathematical Finance.

 I'm passionate about data science and love working on machine learning projects using Regression, Random Forests, Neural Networks, etc.